Jeff Schroeder: The Smashing Pumpkins

 On April 6, 2007, rock rumor webzine Buddyhead reported that Schroeder was the new guitarist for the Smashing Pumpkins, replacing James Iha.
 Schroeder toured with the band throughout 2007 and 2008 and appeared in the music videos for "Tarantula", "That's the Way (My Love Is)", and "G.L.O.W."

 Following the departure of drummer Jimmy Chamberlin and fellow new addition Ginger Pooley in 2010, Schroeder remained the only member of the band besides Corgan still present from the 2007 revival show in Paris.
 Looking back on this time, Schroeder noted: "When I joined, the idea was the band was going to pick up and carry on what it started, or from where it left off.
 That would be making new music, doing tours focused on the new music and some of the stuff from the defining era.
 What we came up against was an industry that said, 'If you're going to be a successful band from the past, you're going to have to become a greatest hits band.'
 That wasn't something we were interested in doing, so things fragmented and fell apart.
 People left the band, and at one point, it was just Billy and me until we found [drummer] Mike Byrne and [bassist] Nicole Fiorentino."

 In 2018, after performing and recording with the Smashing Pumpkins for over eleven years, Schroeder remained within the band's core lineup, alongside returning founding members James Iha and Jimmy Chamberlin.
 Reflecting on the importance of this, Schroeder noted: "I personally had a pretty touchy moment for myself in that I was sitting there tuning my guitar [in the studio], and then I looked around and saw Billy, Jimmy, and James.
 And then I look through the window and see [producer] Rick Rubin, and I thought like, 'Wow.
 This is a really special moment.'
 To think that when I joined the band it was such a different scenario, that to even think twelve years later you'd be at this point, it was really unfathomable.
 So I really kind of took a second and took it in."

-Schroeder would remain in the band's reformed lineup for five years, in which time they released Cyr in 2020 and Atum: A Rock Opera in Three Acts in 2023.
-On October 24, 2023, Schroeder announced his departure from the band via social media, "to explore a slightly different path".
+Schroeder remained in the band's core lineup for the next five years, in which time they released Cyr in 2020 and Atum: A Rock Opera in Three Acts in 2023.
+In October 2023, he announced his amicable departure from the band via social media, "to explore a slightly different path".
 Reflecting upon his departure, Schroeder noted: "What I'm most proud of from when I joined the band in 2007 to when I left here in 2023 is the journey.
 With Jimmy, James, and Billy still there, I feel like the band is in a better place than when I joined, which feels very good and positive.
 Even though we went through some really rough and confusing years while trying to figure out how to be a band in this modern era, it feels positive."